Highland Park Dethatching Lawn Services

 Understanding Thatch Buildup in Highland Park’s Heavy Clay Soils

 Highland Park’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Humid Illinois summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+These soils are poorly drained, often alkaline (pH 7.0-8.5), and prone to compaction, which slows the decomposition of organic matter and encourages thatch accumulation.
+Anaerobic conditions in saturated clay limit microbial activity, further impeding natural thatch breakdown.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles exacerbate soil compaction and slow decomposition.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 - Thinning turf despite fertilization